ibm-apiconnect/apichol/exercises/ex3/README.md

 - BENEFITS:  With a OpenAPI specifcation, you'll be able to generate client libraries in lots of runtime languages, generate server stubs, import these definitions into API management tools such as Bluemix APIConnect and use tools to verify conformance.

 ### [Swagger Editor](http://editor.swagger.io/#/)
-Swagger Editor is a handy open source web application that lets you quickly edit OpenAPI Swagger specifications in YAML or JSON.
+Swagger Editor at [http://editor.swagger.io/#/](http://editor.swagger.io/#/) is a handy open source web application that lets you quickly edit OpenAPI Swagger specifications in YAML or JSON.
 You can import or create custom specifications within a browser.
 We'll use this hosted editor and a Swagger JSON specification **macreduce.mybluemix.net.json** located within the ex3 sub-directory to illustrate the use of the editor and how it can be used to design/modify a Swagger specification.

 #### Exploring an OpenAPI (Swagger) 2.0 Specification